rankutah/blog/sites/rank-utah/posts/shell-script-for-imagemagick-to-resize-images.md

 ## How it works

-This script repeatedly resizes and drops quality in 10% steps until it is under your desired file size.
+This script repeatedly resizes and drops quality in 10% incremental steps until it is under your desired file size.
 All images output at your desired format, width, and file-size.

 ## The script